bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 From Highway 22, we drove down a back road as far west as we could before muddy ruts stopped us from continuing.
 A high clearance vehicle would be needed to reach the boundary line 3.5 km down the road.
 Cars are not allowed past this point.
 Mountain bikes could get at least as far as the Camp Creek crossing, another 1.7 km farther away.
 Since we had neither bikes nor an SUV, we walked over five kilometres to the creek crossing.

 Fortunately, it was new scenery to us so time passed quickly.
-After crossing Camp Creek, we hiked up the road 700 m to reach a side road that led to Camp Ridge.
+After crossing Camp Creek, we hiked up the road 700 m to reach a side road leading to Camp Ridge.
 We followed the road to where it dropped down to the valley and then left it and made our way up Camp Ridge.
 Once on the crest, we enjoyed the ridgewalk to the top.

 From the summit, the lookout rose 150 m above us.
-Although perched on cliffs on Thrift Peak, it appeared the lookout could be reached in dry conditions, but now the west slopes were laden in snow and likely capped by cornices.
+Although perched on cliffs on Thrift Peak, it appeared the lookout could be reached in dry conditions, but now the west slopes were laden with snow and likely capped by cornices.
 After a short stay, we headed back.

 On the return trip, we followed the more direct SE ridge with fewer ups and downs.
 Although we missed seeing this route earlier, our ascent route offered the best scenery.

 While hiking back on the road, we encountered a couple of hunters.
-They were hunting for bear but hadn’t any luck.
+They were hunting bear but hadn’t any luck.
 (We hadn’t seen any fresh signs of bear activity ourselves.)
 The hunting season ends May 15 so hikers may want to postpone going into this area until after that.
 We’ll wait for the snow to melt before we return to do Livingstone Fire Lookout, but we won’t walk in five kilometres next time!

 The following year we used this route to successfully reach Thrift Peak.